Notting Hill and Ealing High School

-Notting Hill and Ealing High School is an independent school for girls aged 4 – 18 in Ealing, London.
+Notting Hill and Ealing High School is a private day school for girls aged 4–18 in Ealing, London.
 Founded in 1873, it is one of the 26 schools that make up the Girls' Day School Trust.
-It has a Junior Department of 310 girls (ages 4–11) and a Senior Department of 600 girls (ages 11–18).
-The current Headmaster is Mr Matthew Shoults.
-Ms Bevan is Head of the Junior School.
+It has a junior department of 310 girls (ages 4–11) and a Senior Department of 600 girls (ages 11–18).
+The current head is Allison Saunders.
+Ms Bevan is head of the junior school.

 History

 Since being founded in 1873, the school has changed both its location and its name.
 When the Girls' Day School Trust, then the Girls' Public Day School Trust, was formed in 1872, it established its first two schools in West London.
 In January 1873, the Trust opened Chelsea High School (a predecessor of Kensington Preparatory School) to serve the area immediately to the west of the centre of the city and nine months later, Notting Hill High School which was to serve families in the area to the north of Hyde Park.
 Harriet Morant Jones was the founding head who looked after ten pupils assisted by her sister.
-Harriet Jones retired in 1900 and controversially Ethel Gavin was appointed instead of an internal heir apparent and resignations followed.
-Gavin became an "capable and experienced headmistress" until 1908 when she moved to the GPDST school at Wimbledon.
+Harriet Jones retired in 1900.
+Controversially, Ethel Gavin was appointed instead of an internal heir apparent and resignations followed.
+Gavin was a "capable and experienced headmistress" until 1908 when she moved to the GPDST school at Wimbledon.

-The school originally occupied premises in Norland Square but eventually outgrew these and moved to Ealing in 1931 and became known as Notting Hill and Ealing High School for Girls.
+The school originally occupied premises in Norland Square but outgrew these and moved to Ealing in 1931 when it became known as Notting Hill and Ealing High School for Girls.
 Following the Education Act 1944 it became a direct grant grammar school in 1946.
 When the direct grant scheme was abolished in 1976, it became an independent school.

-Facilities

-Extensive remodelling over the years has enabled the School to incorporate a number of facilities.
-The School has retained its period facade and a glass extension, the West Wing, was added in 2003 with a 25 metre indoor pool, a spacious library, an assembly hall, music recital hall, recording studio, music practice rooms, new classroom space, three art studios and a 10 metre high sports hall with trampolines.

-In 2006 new classrooms, a new design and art room as well as a science lab were added to the facilities in the Junior School.
-A new Sixth Form Centre with its own gym opened in 2010 and the following year a dining room which is used by all girls and staff.

-Further additions in 2013 included a hall for assemblies, whole-school gatherings, plays and events, 4-court sports hall built to Sport England standards, 100-seat studio theatre with lighting and sound, a drama workshop area, dance studio with a separate area for rowing machines and all-weather courts and pitch were opened.